yurnov/cerberek/README.md

 ## TODO

-- Add configurable quarantine (e.g., set read-only mode for a configurable period).
 - Improve bot configuration.
+- Add a swear-word filter (replace swear words with alternatives).
 - Move the keyword list from the YAML file to a more appropriate location.
 - Enhance the CI/CD pipeline.